Ayyappa temple opens, 10 women sent back by police

 Early this year, two women in the barred age group-- Bindhu and Kanakadurga--had trekked the holy hills and offered prayers at the shrine, scripting history on January 2.
 However, Devaswom Minister Kadakampally Surendran has said those who want to visit the temple can procure a court order to enter the temple.

-While A K Sudheer Namboodiri took charge as Sabarimala melshanti (chief priest), M.S.
-Parameswaran Namboodiri who was to take charge as priest of the Malikappuram Devi Temple could not do so following a death in his family.
+While A K Sudheer Namboodiri took charge as Sabarimala Mel Shanti (chief priest), MS Parameswaran Namboodiri who was to take charge as a priest of the Malikappuram Devi Temple could not do so following a death in his family.
 He is likely to take charge by November 23, according to officials.

 The temple, which is located deep inside the Periyar Tiger Reserve, is opened for worship only during the days of Mandalapooja, Makaravilakku and Vishu festivals.
 It is also opened during the first five days of every Malayalam month.